leonardr/cce-python/README.md

   foreign publication.
 If so, then its copyright was restored by treaty and the presence or absence of a renewal is irrelevant.

-* `Possible foreign publication - check manually.` - This work was mentioned in the registration record for a foreign publication.
+* `Possible foreign publication -- mentioned in a registration for a likely foreign publication.` - This work was mentioned in the registration record for a foreign publication.
 This may mean that it, itself, is a foreign publication.
 It needs to be checked manually.

 * `Classified with parent.` - This work was grouped beneath another registration, and the parent registration was removed from